 For example, grilled chicken breasts, baked sweet potatoes and a tossed salad; London broil with new potatoes and roasted vegetables, or a veggie-filled salad with grilled chicken all make a simple, delicious meal that saves money, time and stress.
 Also, go meatless occasionally and eat inexpensive foods like rice and beans or a vegetable frittata.

 • Take advantage of low prices, sales and discounts.
 Grocery stores and discount stores carry many organic items.
 I bought organic staples, like chicken broth, brown rice, butter, milk and yogurt at my regular grocery store or Wal-Mart.
-Many of those stores also carry chicken raised without antibiotics, and I’ve seen grass-fed beef at Wal-Mart.
+Many of those stores also carry chicken raised without antibiotics, and Wal-Mart sometimes carries grass-fed beef.

 The best selection of organic produce, however, (at least where I live) is generally found at high-end grocery stores (and at farmers’ markets or your own garden in season).
 But even high-end stores run sales and offer discounts.
 So sign up for their text or email deals and install their apps on your phone.
-I rarely went to Earthfare without one of their “$10 off $70 purchase” discounts, and I stocked up on items there as they went on sale.
+I rarely went to Earthfare without one of their discounts, and I stocked up on items there as they went on sale.

 So we started making toasted walnuts, energy bars and granola every weekend.
 They satisfied our snack cravings and could fill in as an emergency breakfast if needed.
 I also made homemade salad dressings every week, and we started experimenting with making yogurt (because organic Greek yogurt is really expensive!).

 • Cook extra whenever possible.
 Many meals can be doubled easily, with almost no extra work or mess.
 Put your InstantPot and slow cooker to work for you.
 Cooking extra food saves time, but it also saves money.
 When you can turn leftover dinner into lunches to take to work, it reduces the likelihood that you’ll have to run out and grab something from a restaurant.

 • Cut way back on eating out.
 Making this change does two things.
 First, it helps you stick to your real food eating plan, because it’s difficult to eat clean in a restaurant.
 Second, it keeps your food costs down because, let’s face it, eating out gets expensive.